Our Favorite Features in Cognos Analytics 11.1

 New customization options for profiles and palettes

-Profile Customization was a feature available in Cognos 10 but missing or hidden in the old admin console in Cognos 11.
-We can now define the default user experience profile and set report format types and time zones and hide or show hidden entries.
+Profile customization was a feature available in Cognos 10 but missing or hidden in the old admin console in Cognos 11.
+We can define the default user experience profile and set report format types and time zones and hide or show hidden entries.

 Custom color palettes can also be setup by the administrator and made available for all users in Reporting and Dashboarding.

 More user experience customization options

 The Cognos Feature areas has been expanded in Cognos 11.1 to allow even more customizations.